 - 1 1/2 tbsp olive oil

-- 1 oz/ 30g hard cheese eg gruyere cheddar, finely grated
+- 1 oz gruyere cheese 30g, or other hard cheese eg cheddar, finely grated

 - 2 eggs optional